 In the near-decade since, she and her fellow volunteers have watched the Archive grow dramatically.
 Of the current site’s current 230 million page views per week, she says, “traffic increases that used to bring us to our knees would now be completely unnoticeable.”
 For example, a 2012 post addressing site slowness pointed to one Sunday where the site saw 575,000 page views.
 For contrast, on a Sunday in early 2020, the site saw 43 million page views—and no slowness at all.

-“It took around 500 hours of coding work to update our Ruby codebase from Rails 3.2 to 5.1 in 2017.
+“It took around 500 hours of coding work to update our Ruby codebase from Rails 3.2 to 5.1.
 That’s not something you can ask of volunteers without burning them out and leaving other work unaddressed.”

 Beginning in 2014, the OTW used a portion of its semi-annual donation funds to bring in contractors—both individuals and companies—and they’ve continued to do so every year since.
 The decision wasn’t a difficult one, though the logistics took some time: “There were some projects we all knew had to be tackled, but which required too much of a time commitment to be suitable for volunteers,” Sarken says, adding, “It took around 500 hours of coding work to update our Ruby codebase from Rails 3.2 to 5.1 in 2017.
 That’s not something you can ask of volunteers without burning them out and leaving other work unaddressed.”